bastien34/lo-extension-dev/README.rst

 This tool helps developing LibreOffice Extension.
 It mainly does:

-    - build an LibreOffice extension from your source
+    - build a LibreOffice extension from source

     - create the `Addons.xcu` file following a simple yaml conf file.